snehasingh99/leetcode/README.md

 # leetcode
-Solutions of top interview questions on leetcode(easy level for now) will be updating more....
+Solutions of top interview questions on leetcode(easy level and medium level for now) will be updating more....